Deck Stair Calculator

 How to use this calculator

-- 01Measure your deck height — vertical distance from finished grade to the top of the deck surface.
+- 01Measure deck height: vertical distance from finished grade to the top of the deck surface.
 Most residential decks are 24 to 48 inches (61-122 cm) above grade.

-- 02Set your target rise per step.
-7 inches (18 cm) hits the comfort sweet spot; IRC max is 7.75 inches (19.7 cm).
+- 02Set the target rise per step.
+7 inches (18 cm) is the comfort target, and IRC max is 7.75 inches (19.7 cm).
 The calculator rounds to a whole number of risers and computes the actual rise to fit your deck height evenly.

 Standard deck stair reference